-A collection of 429 social-economical illustrations, maps and cartograms made with a Cartophoot.
-The cartophoot was developed by prof. Dr. E.W.
+A collection of 429 socioeconomic illustrations, maps and cartograms made with a cartophoot.
+The cartophoot was developed by professor E.W.
 Hofstee (1909-1987).

 Copyrights and credits

 All images can be downloaded for free.
 The copyrights of the Cartograms of E.W.
 Hofstee belong to Wageningen University & Research - Library, Special Collections.

 Please send an email to firstname.lastname@example.org for information on how to attribute when you want to use one or more images in a publication or on a website.